 The Armor of God

-2. Clothe yourself with the full armor of God so you’re able to stand against the deceitful schemes of the Accuser,
+- Clothe yourselves with the full armor of God so you’re able to stand against the deceitful schemes of the Accuser,

-5. Therefore stand firm; having girded your loins in truth,5quotation/allusion to Isaiah 11:5 and having clothed yourself with the breastplate of righteousness,6quotation/allusion to Isaiah 59:17
+- Therefore stand firm; having girded your loins in truth,5quotation/allusion to Isaiah 11:5 and having clothed yourselves with the breastplate of righteousness,6quotation/allusion to Isaiah 59:17

-10. Also pray for me, so I might be given a word whenever I open my mouth in boldness to make known the mystery of the gospel,
+- Also pray for me, so a word might be given to me during the opening of my mouth in boldness to make known the mystery of the gospel,

 Closing